 d) There are no qualifications, reservations or adverse remarks relating to maintenance of accounts and other matters connected therewith.

-e) Our audit report on the adequacy and operating effectiveness of the Bank's Internal Financial Controls over Financial Reporting as required by the RBI Letter OS.ARG.No.6270/08.91.001/ 2019-20 dated March 17, 2020 (as amended) is given in Annexure A to this report.
-Our report expresses an unmodified opinion on the Bank's Internal Financial Controls over Financial Reporting as at March 31, 2024.
+e) Our audit report on the adequacy and operating effectiveness of the Bank's Internal Financial Controls over Financial Reporting as required by the RBI Letter OS.ARG.No.6270/08.91.001/ 2019¬ 20 dated March 17, 2020 (as amended) is given in Annexure A to this report.
+Our report expresses an unmodified opinion on the Bank's Internal Financial Controls over Financial Reporting as at March 31, 2025.

-12. We further report that:
+12. We further report that

-a) in our opinion, proper books of account as required by law have been kept by the Bank so far as it appears from our examination of those books and proper returns adequate for the purposes of our audit have been received from branches not visited by us;
+a) In our opinion, proper books of account as required by law have been kept by the Bank so far as it appears from our examination of those books and proper returns adequate for the purposes of our audit have been received from branches not visited by us;

-b) the Balance Sheet, the Profit and Loss Account and the Statement of Cash Flows dealt with by this report are in agreement with the books of accounts and with the returns received from the branches not visited by us;
+b) The Balance Sheet, the Profit and Loss Account and the Statement of Cash Flows dealt with by this report are in agreement with the books of accounts and with the returns received from the branches not visited by us;

-c) the reports on the accounts of the branch offices audited by branch auditors of the Bank under Section 29 of the Banking Regulation Act, 1949 have been sent to us and have been properly dealt with by us in preparing this report; and
+c) The reports on the accounts of the branch offices audited by branch auditors of the Bank under Section 29 of the Banking Regulation Act, 1949 have been sent to us and have been properly dealt with by us in preparing this report; and

 d) In our opinion, the Balance Sheet, Profit and Loss Account and the Statement of Cash Flows comply with the applicable accounting standards, to the extent they are not inconsistent with the accounting policies prescribed by RBI.

-CHARTERED ACCOUNTANTS ASSOCIATES
+& CO CHARTERED ACCOUNTANTS

 PARTNER PARTNER

-MEMBERSHIP NO: 051113 MEMBERSHIP NO: 082899
+MEMBERSHIP NO: 018159 MEMBERSHIP NO: 114113

-CHARTERED ACCOUNTANTS & CO
+CHARTERED ACCOUNTANTS CHARTERED ACCOUNTANTS

 PARTNER PARTNER

-MEMBERSHIP NO: 213734 MEMBERSHIP NO: 018159
+MEMBERSHIP NO: 026379 MEMBERSHIP NO: 077201

-For RODI DABIR & CO
+For M C BHANDARI & CO

 PARTNER

-Place : Bengaluru Date : 08.05.2024
+Place of Signature : Bengaluru Date of Report : 08.05.2025

 |